|Dorothy V. Harris

-The Dorothy V. Harris Memorial Award acknowledges the distinguished contributions of Dr. Dot Harris (1931-1991) to sport psychology by recognizing the efforts of a current AASP scholar/practitioner in the early stage of their scientific and/or professional career.
-The recipient receives $200 cash, a waived AASP Annual Conference registration fee in the year of the award, and a plaque awarded during a presentation summarizing the recipient’s work.
+The Dorothy V. Harris Memorial Award acknowledges the distinguished contributions of Dot Harris (1931-1991) to sport psychology by recognizing the efforts of an AASP professional in the early stage of their career.
+The recipient receives $500 cash, a waived AASP Annual Conference registration fee in the year of the award, and a plaque awarded during a presentation summarizing the recipient’s work.

-She earned her Bachelor's degree from James Madison University, a Master's degree from the University of North Carolina at Greensboro, and a Doctoral degree from the University of Iowa.
-Dot went to The Pennsylvania State University in 1970, becoming full professor in 1973.
-Dr. Harris also started the nation's first graduate sport psychology specialization at Penn State University where she was a professor of Physical Education.
+Dr. Harris earned her Bachelor's degree from James Madison University, a Master's degree from the University of North Carolina at Greensboro, and a Doctoral degree from the University of Iowa.
+Dr Harris went to The Pennsylvania State University in 1970, becoming full professor in 1973.
+Dr Harris also started the nation's first graduate sport psychology specialization at Penn State University where she was a professor of Physical Education.

 The recipient of the award must meet the following criteria:

 - Received a doctoral degree no more than seven calendar years prior to nomination (not including any breaks in careers less than nine months*);

 - Made a significant contribution to AASP through conference presentations, publications in AASP journals, and/or involvement in committees; and

 - Demonstrated a record of scholarship or practice that clearly establishes the individual as a leading scholar/practitioner within AASP (e.g., research which has progressed the field, groundbreaking practice, mentoring), compared to colleagues at similar stages in their academic careers.